Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Command-Line.md

 You need to add at least one automated test case to the test set and then configure the following fields:

--   **Automation Host** -- This needs to be set to the name of the automation host that will be running the automated test set.
+-   **Automation Host**: This needs to be set to the name of the automation host that will be running the automated test set.
--   **Planned Date** -- The date and time that you want the scenario to begin.
+-   **Planned Date**: The date and time that you want the scenario to begin.
 (Note that multiple test sets scheduled at the exact same time will be scheduled by Test Set ID order.)
--   **Status** -- This needs to be set to "Not Started" for RemoteLaunch to pick up the scheduled test set.
+-   **Status**: This needs to be set to "Not Started" for RemoteLaunch to pick up the scheduled test set.
 When you change the Planned Date, the status automatically switches back to "Not Started"
--   **Type** -- This needs to be set to "Automated" for automated testing
+-   **Type**: This needs to be set to "Automated" for automated testing

 If you have parameterized test cases inside the automated test set you can set their values in three different ways:

--   **Test Set Parameter Values** -- this lets you set the same value of a parameter for all the test cases in the test set:
+-   **Test Set Parameter Values**: this lets you set the same value of a parameter for all the test cases in the test set:

 ![](img/Command-Line_17.png)

--   **Test Case Parameter Values** -- this lets you set a specific value for a parameter for a particular test case in the test set:
+-   **Test Case Parameter Values**: this lets you set a specific value for a parameter for a particular test case in the test set:

 ![](img/Command-Line_18.png)